ihmeuw-msca/mrtoolr/README.md

 ## mrtoolr

 `mrtoolr` is an R package that mirrors the Python-based `mrtool` package (https://github.com/ihmeuw-msca/mrtool).
-Use the follow instructions to install `mrtoolr` and its Python dependencies in a Docker image:
+Use the following instructions to install `mrtoolr` and its Python dependencies in a Docker image:

 1. Install Docker from https://www.docker.com/products/docker-desktop.
 2. On the command line, do: `docker run --rm -p 8787:8787 -e ROOT=TRUE -e PASSWORD=dockpass rocker/rstudio`.